 Upon completion of parent/student conferences, a cover letter is attached to all of the academic audits for a particular school and mailed or dropped off to the head counselor.
-Schools with domain counseling provide the information to the post- secondary counselor.
-Schools with "alphabet-driven assignments" or counseling by grade level distribute the information to the counselor who works with the student of record.
+Schools with domain counseling provide the information to the post- secondary

 For those academic audits that are straightforward and require no intervention, the counselor simply becomes aware of the process and notes the information for their files.
 In some cases, comments or feedback is provided to a UBMS staff member, especially if there was an error or misinterpretation of the transcript.
 The process is complete for this group of students which typically account for 90% or so of the UBMS student body.